gradle/gradle/architecture-standards/0004-use-a-platform-architecture.md

 ## Consequences

 - Assign ownership of each architecture module to one team.
-- Assign each source file to one of the architecture modules.
+- Assign each source file to one architecture module.
 - Align the source tree layout with this architecture.
-- Define the private implementation of each module.
+- Define and enforce the private implementation of each module.